TomSssM/MyCodewars/task-archieve/letter-combinations-of-a-phone-number-copy/task.md

 __Note:__ this task can also be solved using the more obvious approach for this kind of task using __*Depth-first Search of Array*__ or __*Breadth-first Search of Array*__, see [this copy](../letter-combinations-of-a-phone-number/task.md) of this task for more on that

+__Note:__ this solution using a queue is actually not so much of a queue type of solution but rather __*Breadth-first Search of Array*__ algorithm implemented using a queue.
+However this is also a nice use case for a queue

 </details>

 <details>